Kawey/Maxpath2Blender/README.md

 how to use:
 Before export to blender

+Select objects

-in 3dMax Scripting>Run Script select this file and open
+Scripting>Run Script select this file and open